Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 And here from the New York Times.

-Companies spend millions of dollars every year complaining to Congress about burdensome laws and regulations, pressing Their concerns in public campaigns and private meetings.
+Companies spend millions of dollars every year complaining to Congress about burdensome laws and regulations, pressing their concerns in public campaigns and private meetings.

-They rarely wait for invitations, but last month, a senior House Republican Representative Daryl Issa, California, nevertheless, dispatched letters to 150 companies, trade groups, and research organizations asking them to identify federal regulations that are restraining economic recovery and job growth.
+But last month, a senior House Republican, Representative Darrell Issa, California, nevertheless dispatched letters to 150 companies, trade groups, and research organizations asking them to identify federal regulations that are restraining economic recovery and job growth.

 The rejoinder from Democrats was predictable.